-- Lower rate if you have care or supervision needs during the day or night - Higher Rate if you have care or supervision needs during the day and night.
+- Lower rate if you have care or supervision needs during the day or night. - Higher rate- if you have care or supervision needs during the day and night.

-The form can be a bit daunting at first sight but please don't be put off by it!
+The form can be a bit daunting at first sight, but please do not be put off by it!
 Using this guide will make it a lot easier for you.